ospyp/blessable/README.md

 Credits go to @jquast's amazing [blessed](https://github.com/jquast/blessed) library, a fork of @erikrose's [blessings](https://github.com/erikrose/blessings) library.
 Thanks also to ChatGPT for help with this codebase!

+## Blessable vs. Rich

+For a complete analysis, please see [our FAQ](https://github.com/fakerybakery/blessable/wiki/FAQs#blessable-vs-rich), but here's a summary:

+Rich is good if you want lots of features, but Blessable is good if you just want colors.

+Parsing the same string one million times, Blessable is on average over 59 times faster than Rich.

 ## FAQs

 Please see the [Wiki](https://github.com/fakerybakery/blessable/wiki) for FAQs, comparisons, and more.